-Migratory birds can be observed as they return from its winter quarters between late February to mid-May.
-The Swiss Ornithological Institute has made available the schedule of each species and further information on where and how to observe them.
-For more information on the various birds species living near Geneva, you may consult the list of birds of the Geneva Basin (in French).
+Migratory birds can be observed as they return from their winter quarters between late February to mid-May, and between August and early November when they head south.
+The Swiss Ornithological Institute has made available the schedule of each species (spring/autumn) and further information on where and how to observe them.
+For more information on the various bird species living near Geneva, you may consult the list of birds of the Geneva Basin (in French).

-The recently launched platform Dans Ma Nature offers an overview of all activities in Geneva for nature-lovers.
-Developed by the Canton of Geneva and partners, it showcases the immensely rich biodiversity of the region, and includes many spots and tips to enjoy bird watching.
+The platform Dans Ma Nature offers an overview of all activities in Geneva for nature-lovers.
+Developed by the Canton of Geneva and partners, it showcases the immensely rich biodiversity of the region and includes many spots and tips to enjoy bird watching.